aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/working-with-files-in-the-storage/file-sdk-methods/_index.md

 {{</ tabs >}}

-In the example, the SDK API instance has been created with Configuration object initialized in the builder style.
-The **DownloadFile**(` fileUri`, `localFilePath`, `storageName`) method  downloads a storage file synchronously by its storage path and saves by a local file system path.
+In the example above, the SDK API instance has been created with Configuration object initialized in the builder style.
+The **DownloadFile**(` fileUri`, `localFilePath`, `storageName`) method  downloads a storage file synchronously by its storage path and saves it by a local file system path.

 {{% alert color="primary" %}}
-Please check [Available SDKs](/html/available-sdks/) article to learn how to add an SDK to your project.
+Please check the [Available SDKs](/html/overview/available-sdks/) article to learn how to add an SDK to your project.

 The [GitHub repository](https://github.com/aspose-html-cloud) has a complete list of Aspose.HTML SDKs with working examples for a quick start.